discordjs/guide/guide/popular-topics/errors.md

 ### Cannot send messages to this user.

 This error is thrown when the bot attempts to send a DM message to a user and it is unable to do so.
 This is caused by a variety of reasons:
-- The bot and the user do not share a guild (oftentimes people accidentally kick or ban a user and then try to dm them).
+- The bot and the user do not share a guild (oftentimes people attempt to dm the user after kicking or banning them).
 - The bot is attempting to DM another bot.
 - The user has blocked the bot.
 - The user has disabled dms in the privacy settings.